-Only allow Select this option if you want only selected computers with computers to have network access, and you MAC address want all other computers not to have network listed below access.
+Only allow Select this option if you want only selected computers with computers to have network access, and you MAC address want all other computers not to have network to access the Note: Misconfiguration of this feature can network: prevent any machine from accessing the network.
+In such a situation, you can regain button on the router itself.

-to access the network: Note: Misconfiguration of this feature can prevent any machine from accessing the network.
-In such a situation, you can regain access by activating the factory defaults button on the router itself.
+Only deny Select this option if you want all computers to computers with have network access except those computers MAC address in the list.

-Only deny Select this option if you want all computers to computers with have network access except those computers MAC address in the list. listed below to access the network:
+listed below to access the network: